DeltaV235/Learning-Notes/28-jvm/jvm-note.md

 Enable server mode.
 In this mode, Scalar Replace and Escape Analysis function will start working.

->Selects the Java HotSpot Server VM.
+Selects the Java HotSpot Server VM.
 The 64-bit version of the JDK supports only the Server VM, so in that case the option is implicit.

+### -Xint

+Runs the application in interpreted-only mode.
+Compilation to native code is disabled, and all bytecode is executed by the interpreter.
+The performance benefits offered by the just in time (JIT) compiler are not present in this mode.

+### -Xcomp

+Forces compilation of methods on first invocation.
+By default, the Client VM (-client) performs 1,000 interpreted method invocations and the Server VM (-server) performs 10,000 interpreted method invocations to gather information for efficient compilation.
+Specifying the -Xcomp option disables interpreted method invocations to increase compilation performance at the expense of efficiency.

+You can also change the number of interpreted method invocations before compilation using the -XX:CompileThreshold option.

+### -Xmixed

+Executes all bytecode by the interpreter except for hot methods, which are compiled to native code.

 ### -XX:NewRatio